 Geo-Exchange

 Geo-exchange (also known as geothermal) systems use heat pumps to circulate water through a series of underground pipes, allowing the near-constant underground temperatures (around 50-60 °F) to help cool the building in the summer and help heat it in the winter.
-This is a clean, renewable energy that can save resources and money.
+This is a clean technology that can save resources and money.

 Several General Services' facilities, including the Donelson Library, utilize geo-exchange systems.
 Learn more about geo-exchange systems and heat pumps from the United States Department of Energy.